KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 The main advantage of this method is that it offers steps regardless of particular technologies.
 Instead of focusing on technologies, it provides a connection to objectives that a KG should be able to fulfil.

-Once the whole process of transforming the data, including validation, was built, continuing with the development and improvement of the KG was fast and straightforward.
-Given that we worked with the small data and the knowledge graph of around 10 thousand RDF triples, we could run all tests and validate the data as a whole.
-At the end of the transformation and validation process (that were put together and run by one script), we got the data in RDF and the SHACL validation report.
-Based on this report we were able to say whether the KG satisfied all users’ requirements.
-Though, this validation needed to be extended with additional CQ, which identified that manufacturers of antigen SARS-CoV-2 tests were not merged.
-This was discovered by additional analysis and not by automated tests.
-It follows that we should not be presumed that our CQs always cover everything, sometimes it is needed to add another.
-However, this is common practice during software development, where the method was inspired.
+Since the data that we worked with was small, the final knowledge graph has around 10 thousand RDF triplets.
+With the proposed method it was easier to build this knowledge graph with respect to users’ requirements and it was clear what steps should follow.
+The whole process is iterative and is based on feedback from SHACL validation report.
+So, the better SHACL validation is, the better are results, and from that, we know exactly what is needed to be done.
+Our final script can process the source data (initial XML file) and provide results (RDF data and validation report) within seconds.
+Even if we tried to import some classes from another ontology to our ontology, or if we tried to merge our data with additional XML data.

 # Conclusions